|

 Fire in the radio equipment room, between

-Hawaii and Long Beach on way back from far east,
+Hawaii and Long Beach on way back from far east, below a magazine for the

-below a magazine for the 3" shells.
-Addition of Hedge Hogs for
+3" shells.
+Addition of Hedge Hogs for submarine destruction.

-Two trips to the far east including Hong Kong.
-Riding out a typhoon on our way to Kobe Japan
+Kong.
+Riding out a typhoon on our way to Kobe Japan from Hong Kong to

-on the anniversary of Admiral Perry opening trade with Japan.
-Split three seams and
+represent the U.S. on the anniversary of Admiral Perry opening trade with

-had to have them repaired in Yokosuka.
+Japan.
+Split three seams and had to have them repaired in Yokosuka.

-Being off the coast of Korea at Panmonjom while the
+Being off the coast of Korea at Panmonjom

-peace treaties were being signed.
+while the peace treaties were being signed.

 I have contacted some of my shipmates by